Merkoba/Meltdown/commands.md

 >config

-Show the config menu or view or set or reset a config
+Config menu or view, set, reset a config

 ---